Fidelity Bond Definition

 Business service bonds are those which protect you against any kind of damage or loss incurred when your employees enter the home of a private citizen to provide a business service.
 The amount of the claim would be paid to the business owner, who would then reimburse the client for damages.

 The third type of fidelity is the honesty or dishonesty bond, which is the one most people think of in association with the term fidelity bond.
 Within this category though, there are two sub-types: blanket coverage and scheduled coverage.
 With blanket coverage, all employees in a company are covered by the same amount of insurance, whereas with scheduled coverage, only certain employees in high-risk positions are covered, and for amounts determined by the nature of their responsibilities, and their access to business-critical assets.

-Let us show you how to get bonded today!
+Let us educate you, along with our other clients on the fidelity bond definition!
 You are going to love our easy application process… we are very sure of it!